AgileVentures/av-static-website/source/blog_articles/2017-03-30-nhs-design-sprint-day-four.html.markdown

 I'm getting a bit punch drunk keeping up with all the different AgileVentures projects and driving the NHS design sprint forward at the same time, as well as doing all the admin and legal stuff to get the NHS contracts all sorted before the end of the financial year, which is tomorrow.
 I've just about managed to stay on top of the LocalSupport project, but my check ins on the AsyncVoter and Redeemify projects did little more than serve to remind me of the places we are blocked, or I am blocking things.

 On Redeemify we're stuck with CodeClimate not working on our pull requests, and no production environment setup.
 On AsyncVoter we need to complete the move from Digital Ocean to Azure hosting.
 I think I'm going to have to empower some new project managers will greater devops rights to move those projects forward.
 On the NHS project we'd wrapped up Tuesday starting to work through with Brendan on some of the different hosted wiki platforms.
 The idea is that this was part of the design sprint day two "lightning demos" where we look at great solutions from a range of companies.
-Ideally every member of the sprint team is bringing examples from a wide range of sources and industries.
+Ideally every member of the sprint team would be bringing examples from a wide range of sources and industries.
 I can ask Brendan to prepare some going forward, but here's where the lack of members in our sprint team is a real handicap.

 At least over the remainder of Tuesday and then during Wednesday morning on Skype we managed to review a good 10 or so hosted wiki solutions.
 We paused briefly Wednesday morning to get the timeline straight for the project and the next few days.
 The original "tender" had included an aggressive timeline, but our selection as vendor had been delayed.
 Brendan and I came up with this adjusted timeline based on that delay and the upcoming public holidays: